 When Margaret’s brother Henry VIII became King, he decided he wanted to invade France.

-The problem in that was France was Scotland’s historical ally.
+The problem was that was France was Scotland’s historical ally.

 The Scots had to honour the “auld alliance” and invaded England while Henry VIII was in France.

 Catherine of Aragon, who had now married her first husband’s brother, was Queen and Regent of England.
-She arranged the defence of the country, and Jame IV was killed on the Battle Field at Flodden.
+She arranged the defence of the country, and James IV was killed on the Battlefield at Flodden.